New Mexico Court Records

 How to Obtain Sealed Records in New Mexico

 For residents in New Mexico to access a sealed criminal record, interested persons should petition the court to seek a court order to view the file.
-The petition should state in clear terms the reasons for seeking the documents; then the courts would determine if it’s a good cause or not.
-Interested persons can, however, request to view their criminal files at the Clerk of Court’s office that has jurisdiction in the place the crime was committed.
-Alternatively, individuals can fill an online request form to gain access to criminal records.
+The petition should state in clear terms the reasons for seeking the documents; then, the courts would determine if it’s a good cause or not.
+Interested persons can, however, request to view their criminal files at the Clerk of Court’s office that has jurisdiction in the place where the crime was committed.
+Alternatively, individuals can fill out an online request form to gain access to criminal records.